OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 ### Import data in Redshift

 9.1.
-Import bike data in Redshift's table, type the following commend into SQLWorkbench's statement.
+Import bike data in Redshift's table, type the following command into SQLWorkbench's statement.

     copy bike FROM 's3://bucket name/day_part_two.csv' credentials 'aws_access_key_id=Your-Access-KEY;aws_secret_access_key=Your-Secret-KEY' csv IGNOREHEADER 1;

 >Please noticed to change **bucket name**, **Your-Access-KEY** and **Your-Secret-KEY**.
-The access key and secret key is security credentials which get from eCloudvalley.
+The access key and the secret key is security credentials which get from eCloudvalley.

 9.2.
-After submit the SQL commend, you will see **Warnings: Load into table 'bike' completed.
+After submitting the SQL command, you will see **Warnings: Load into table 'bike' completed.
 731 record(s) loaded successfully.
 0 rows affected.
 COPY executed successfully** in SQL Workbench's message.

 ![6.png](/images/6.png)

 > Congrats!
 You have completed the Redshift part as a data source.
-Let's move to next section to learn how to use Amazon Machine Learning.
+Let's move to the next section to learn how to use Amazon Machine Learning.

 ### Create Model via Amazon Machine Learning

 10.1.
 On the service menu, click **Machine Learning**.

 10.2.
 Click ‘Get Started’ and **Launch**.

 10.3.
 For **where is your data**, choose **Redshift**.

 10.4.
 For Cluster identifier, choose the redshift which you created.